brailletouch/HID-braille-ESP32/README.md

 English

+OutputReport and REPORT_MAP structures need to be considerably adapted.
+The linked PDF seems to contain the report map.
+So that's a good starting point for adapting the REPORT_MAP.

+The report map describes the data structures of the input and output report.
+So you will need to understand the details of this complex HID construct in order to figure out how the InputReport and OutputReport look like.

 The initial example can be Espressif: https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/ble/ble_hid_device_demo In it we have everything you need to get started on a mouse / keyboard project.